http4k/http4k/src/docs/guide/modules/serverless/index.md

 1. Create and configure the Lambda function, and at the same time:

     1. Upload the standard Zip file to S3.
-    1. Set the function execution to call the main http4k entry point: `org.http4k.serverless.LambdaFunction::handle`
+    1. Set the function execution to call the main http4k entry point: `guide.modules.serverless.lambda.FunctionsExampleEntryClass::handle`
-    1. Set an environment variable for the Lambda `HTTP4K_BOOTSTRAP_CLASS` to the class of your `AppLoader` class.

 We hope to soon provide some tools to automate at least some of the above process, or at least document it somewhat.
-However, AWS is a complicated beast and many people have a preferred way to set it up: CloudFormation templates, Serverless framework, Terraform, etc. In the meantime, here is an example of how the `AppLoader` is created and a sneak peak at launching the app locally:
+However, AWS is a complicated beast and many people have a preferred way to set it up: CloudFormation templates, Serverless framework, Terraform, etc. In the meantime, here is an example of how the `AppLoader` is created and how to launch the app locally:

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/modules/serverless/lambda/example.kt)